bkfox/pepr/pepr/core/README.rst

-Pepr Perms
+Pepr Core
 ==========
+Provide Pepr core functionalities: permission management and core class (AppConfig, etc.).

-In PEPR, permissions management is done using a system composed of two mains
+In Pepr, permissions management is done using a system composed of two mains
 aspects:

 - **access level**: determines which elements user has a read-access to by the